sanfinity-Iot/openremote/User-Guide:-Auto-Provisioning.md

 OpenRemote offers functionality for automatic client and asset provisioning.
 If you build and distribute your own hardware devices, you can use this mechanism to have your devices automatically register and connect to OpenRemote.

 # Terminology

-Client - Refers to the initiator in communication with OpenRemote; the same meaning as in authentication terminology Asset - Any asset within the OpenRemote system Provisioning - Creation within the OpenRemote system
+Client: Refers to the initiator in communication with OpenRemote; the same meaning as in authentication terminology
+Asset: Any asset within the OpenRemote system
+Provisioning: Creation within the OpenRemote system

 # Provisioning Type